hyperledger/indy-hipe/text/request-sync/README.md

 Neither side knows how synchronized system clocks might be.
 Thus, `fallback_sec` is a duration rather than a timestamp, and its granularity is low.

-Even so, measuring elapsed time isn't easy easy or exact.
+Even so, measuring elapsed time isn't easy or exact.

 Alice doesn't know what Bob's half of the route looks like when she affixes the `@request_sync` decorator--but she should have a rough notion of any latency on her